 College Board provides downloadable paper versions of practice tests for those students who need to test with paper-based accommodations on test day.
-Because they are nonadaptive-please see the description of what adaptive testing is in How the PSAT 8/9 Is Organized on page 2-these paper versions of the tests are longer and require more questions to assess your knowledge and skills.
-To practice on paper, you'll need to print these downloadable versions of the practice test or ask your counselor to help you obtain the test.
-You can access the paper practice tests at sat.org/digital-practice.
+Since the PDF versions of our practice tests are nonadaptive, they're recommended only for students who will test with paper-based accommodations on test day.
+Using these practice materials does not mean you've been approved to test with a particular accommodation.
+These paper versions of the tests are longer and require more questions to assess your knowledge and skills.
+To practice on paper, you'll need to ask your counselor to help you obtain the test or print these downloadable versions of the practice test at sat.org/digital-practice.